SOURI-HQ/Java/TicTacToe_prototype/README.md

 ## About
 Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
 A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
 Let’s program Tic-Tac-Toe and get playing!

-## Current Stage #5: An undefeated champion
+## Current Stage #5/5: An undefeated champion
-Time for some final touch-ups: structure the code so that it runs smoothly.
+Oh no, what have we created here?
+An unbeatable AI monster!
+Indeed, this complex algorithm guarantees a win or a draw.

 ### Description